sam-falvo/incubator/ROSE/services/stencil/doc/adr/0002-use-state-machine-for-word-wrap-logic.md

 In this attempt, I try to use a subset of the Cleanroom Engineering process to arrive at what I believe is a reasonable solution.

 ## Decision

+Using Cleanroom Software Engineering to design the line-wrap logic for my word-wrapping text viewer.
+I hope that it can also be re-used for the text editor and word processor programs.

 STIMULUS: